ianmorgan/graph-store/docs/fetchers.md

 index, but the current implementation simple runs through the entire collection in memory.

 ### Pseudo fields

 As noted, these are purely for internal processing.

 #### #docType

-The docType, which is actually the 'type' name in the GraphQL schema.
+The docType, which is actually the 'type' name in the GraphQL schema, e.g. 'Human'.